pingcap/community/special-interest-groups/sig-exec/member-list.md

-# SIG Expr Member List
+# SIG Execution Member List

 **NOTE**:

 * This member list is updated on a bi-weekly basis.
-* Last update time: 2019-10-20
+* Last update time: 2020-01-03

 ## Active Contributors